Experimental quantum channel discrimination using metastable states of a trapped ion: Theory

 To see how this allows us to implement certain algorithms, consider our example of channel discrimination (a decision problem).
 The algorithm developed in \cite{rossi_quantum_2021} results in the application of either the identity or a $\pi$-rotation (bit flip) operator, and simply converting the SU(2) rotation sequence to SU(6) preserves these two outcomes.
 This conversion is simply the replacement of the spin-\sfrac{1}{2} angular momentum operators $J_i^{(2)} = \sigma_i/2$ with the spin-\sfrac{5}{2} versions $J_i^{(6)}$.
-Due to the identical commutation relations of these operators, sequences of rotations that add up to the identity remain the identity, and sequences of rotations that add up to a bit flip operation in SU(2) likewise add up to the SU(6) generalization of a \textsc{not} gate in the six-level case:
+Due to the identical commutation relations of these operators, sequences of rotations that add up to either the identity or a bit flip operation in SU(2) likewise add up to the SU(6) generalization of these operations:

 Here, the two-dimensional matrix acts on the standard computational basis states for a qubit.
 For the SU(6) operator $X^{(6)}$, we take the basis states to be the magnetic sublevels of the $\text{D}_{5/2}$ manifold, $\left\{\ket{m_i}\right\}$ for $m_i \in -5/2, -3/2, \dots, 5/2$.
 Thus, any population initialized in the $m=m_i$ magnetic sublevel of the $\text{D}_{5/2}$ manifold would end up in the $m=-m_i$ magnetic sublevel, much like the results of the two-level \textsc{not} gate $X^{(2)}$.
 Rabi oscillations in the $\text{D}_{5/2}$ manifold are shown in \cref{fig:su6_rot}, where in this case we prepare the $m=-3/2$ state as shown in \cref{fig:su6_isolation}(a).
 The rotations are described by $U(t) = e^{i \Omega t J_x^{(6)}}$, where $\Omega$ is the Rabi frequency and $t$ is the probe time, such that $\theta = \Omega t$.
 We can then define a time $t_\pi = \pi/\Omega$.
 Applying $U(t_\pi)$ results in $X^{(6)}$ being applied, and all population has been moved from the $m=-3/2$ state to the $m=+3/2$ state, so after de-shelving of the $m=-3/2$ state the ion remains dark.
 After $2t_\pi$, the identity has been applied up to a global phase, and population returns to the $m=-3/2$ state.